What Is Peacekeeping?

 However, proponents maintain that when the conditions for peace exist, peacekeeping can help shorten wars, protect civilians, and keep temperatures cool in the aftermath of conflicts.

-Now that World101 has covered the fundamentals of peacekeeping, put these principles into practice with Model Diplomacy’s companion pop-up case on Peacekeeping.
+Now that World101 has covered the fundamentals of peacekeeping, put these principles into practice with Model Diplomacy’s companion mini simulation on Peacekeeping.